mkobar/CampusTours/README.md

 # Campus Tour Guide

+for both AngelHack Brooklyn 2015 and the PACT Wayfinding App Challenge

-Tour New College Campuses with your phone
+## Tour New College Campuses with your phone

 This app allows anyone to tour unfamiliar College and University campuses with only a smartphone.
 Specific tours can be tailored for specific topics and times of the school year.